All articles

 Six Dental Sales Triggers Worth a Call (and Two That Aren't)

 A dental supply rep doesn't have a lead problem, they have a noise problem.
-We track eight practice-level events that look like buying signals, and as of June 2026, 76 percent of them are the two you should mostly ignore.
-Here are the six worth a call, the two that aren't, and the dollar window behind each.
+We track eight practice-level events that look like buying signals, and the two least useful ones, license renewals and provider departures, make up nearly three quarters of the raw feed.
+Here are the six worth a call, the two that aren't, and why.

 A dental supply rep does not have a lead problem.
 Every practice in the territory is a known entity at a known address.
 The problem is noise: in any given week, dozens of things happen at those practices, and almost none of them are worth picking up the phone for.
 The skill is knowing which ones are.

-ProviderSignal tracks eight practice-level events that look like buying signals.
-As of June 2026 there are 6,591 of them live across the 40 states and DC we enrich.
-Here is the uncomfortable part: 76 percent of that volume is two event types that rarely justify a call.
-License renewals alone are 4,043 of them, more than every genuinely actionable trigger combined.
-A rep working an unfiltered feed spends three-quarters of their time on the two events least likely to turn into an order.
+ProviderSignal tracks eight practice-level events that look like buying signals across the 42 states and DC we enrich.
+Here is the uncomfortable part: the loudest event by far is the least useful one.
+License renewals run to 5,687 in the current feed, still more than the six genuinely actionable triggers combined, and together with provider departures the two lowest-value types make up nearly three quarters of everything in the feed.
+A rep working an unfiltered feed spends most of the week on the events least likely to turn into an order.

 So the value is not the feed, it is the filtering.
 Below are the six triggers worth a call, ranked by how much they should move your week, then the two that are not and why.